bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-pingone-saml-sso-for-bitrise.md

       ![](/img/appconfig-requiredfields-bitrise.jpg)
  5. Continue to the next step.
  6. At **SSO Attribute Mapping**, you don’t have to change anything, proceed to the next step.
- 7. At **Group Access**, add the group/s to your application.
+ 7. At **Group Access**, add the group(s) to your application.
 These groups will be able to access Bitrise through SAML SSO.
 Continue to the next step.

     ![](/img/group-access-pingone.jpg)
  8. At the **Review Setup** page, you can doublecheck the details you provided in the previous steps.
 Make sure you download the following files from this review page: